rjmags1/algorithms-practice/leetcode/32_longest_valid_parentheses.md

 ```

 ## Notes
-- Pretty intuitive dp solution, usually I stray away from dp if I can but for me it is the most intuitive approach for this problem.
+- Pretty intuitive dp solution, I tend to stray away from dp if I can but for me it is the most intuitive approach for this problem.
 - Whenever we encounter a closing paren, there is a chance it is the end of a non-zero length well-formed paren substring.
 If the previous char was an opening paren, all we need to do is add 2 to the length of the longest well-formed paren substring before the opening paren that matches the current closing paren.
-If the previous char was another closing paren, the logic becomes considerably more complicated but still intuitive IMO.
+If the previous char was another closing paren, the logic becomes considerably more complicated but still intuitive.
 Essentially, we can determine the matching open paren position (if it exists) based on `dp[i - 1]`.
 If there is a matching open paren, we add 2 to dp[i - 1].
 After that, we may need to add more to `dp[i]` if there was a well-formed paren substring before the matching opening paren of the current closing paren.

 ## Solution 2